 The aim of religion is to carefully instruct and encourage you to believe in specific doctrines, dogmas and traditions with regards to God.
-Any deviation from these would subject you to prescribed penalties designed to keep you in compliance with those doctrines, dogmas and traditions.
+Deviation from these would subject you to prescribed penalties designed to keep you in compliance with those doctrines, dogmas and traditions.

 Spirituality, on the other hand, encourages you to ask questions, evaluate the

-answers from them, and draw your own conclusion based on what you've heard, read and experienced with regards to God, who is appropriately called the "Universal Consciousness" because he is present everywhere.
+answers to them, and draw your own conclusion based on what you've heard, read and experienced with regards to God, who is called the "Universal Consciousness" because he is present everywhere.

 While religion can open the door to spirituality, spirituality is not necessarily a consequence of religion.
 Meaning, while religion in itself is not a hindrance to spirituality, it can become a hindrance to the extent that it imposes limitation on thinking outside the box regarding the question,"Does God Exist".

-Nowhere is the push for thinking outside the box more telling than in the evolution of the human mind, and its expanding capacity to reason.
-This is the driving force behind the movement away from religion, in favor of spirituality, because the human mind is inquisitive, analytical and solution oriented, and does not uncritically submit itself to doctrines, dogmas and traditions written in stones.
+Nowhere is the push for thinking outside the box more telling than in the evolution of the human mind, and its increasing capacity to reason.
+This is the driving force behind the movement away from religion towards spirituality because the human mind is inquisitive, analytical and solution oriented, and does not uncritically submit itself to doctrines, dogmas and traditions written in stones.

-However, I have found that the pursuit of the knowledge about God can go astray without a guiding light.
-Through the ages, God has revealed himself and his purpose for humankind to few selected men and women.
+However, I have found that the pursuit of knowing whether God exists or not can go astray without a guiding light.
+Through the ages, God has revealed himself and his purpose for humankind to few chosen men and women.
 These revelations have been codified in the holy books of the major religions.

 For me as a Christian, God's purpose for humankind is revealed in Matthew 7:21-23.
-The relevant question that arises from the quoted passage is, "What is the will of God".
-In Matthew 22:37-40, we read in effect that God's will is that you, "Treat your neighbors as you would want to be treated".
+The relevant question that arises from the quotation is, "What is the will of God".
+In Matthew 22:37-40, we read that God's will is that you "Treat your neighbors as you would want to be treated".

-Practicing this spiritual principle, allows the human soul to be receptive to the spirit of God.
+Practicing this spiritual principle makes the human soul receptive to the spirit of God.
 This has been known and taught in all the major religions for centuries.
-The problem is that the word "neighbors" has been often misunderstood to mean only those in your religion, fraternity or social group.
+The problem is that the word "neighbors" has often been misunderstood to mean only those in your religion, fraternity or social group.
 Nothing could be more wrong.

 Your neighbors include all people from all religions, fraternities and social groups.
-When we rise to this level of enlightenment, we are able to find solutions to problems that are mutually beneficial to all affected parties.
-Not only that, we also elevate ourselves spiritually to the level of God, and are enabled to connect with God in spirit.
+When we rise to this level of enlightenment, we are able to find solutions to problems that are mutually beneficial to all.
+In the process we also elevate ourselves spiritually to the level of God, and are enabled to connect with God in spirit.